 I am a data scientist with experience developing image processing, segmentation, and classification tools for image data.
-I completed my Ph.D. in Medical Physics at the University of Chicago in December 2021.
+I completed my Ph.D. in Medical Physics at the University of Chicago in 2021.
 My work there involved developing computer vision and image registration tools for validation studies between multiple preclinical imaging modalities including synchrotron x-ray microCT, diffusion MRI tractography, fluorescence microscopy, and electron microscopy.
-Now at Waters Corporation, I work as a Data Engineer developing machine learning tools and software for processing and exploring mass spectrometry imaging data.
-In my free time, I can usually be found watching something from the Criterion Channel, playing guitar, running, rock climbing, or baking bread.
+Now at Waters Corporation, I work as a Data Engineer developing machine learning tools and software for processing and exploring mass spectrometry and liquid chromatography data.

 Python package for performing analysis on structural brain networks using random geometric surrogate graphs.